noor-math/noor-math.github.io/content/post/phdopportunity/index.md

 ---
-title: Started PhD in Applied Mathematics (Fall 2025)
+title: Seeking PhD Opportunities (Fall 2025)
 date: '2025-02-01'
 # Is this an unpublished draft?
 draft: false